 - 1,2,3 Magic.
 Carolyn Gumbrecht, LMFT, will share 123 Magic strategies and positive psychology tactics to help you parent effectively without losing your cool.
 Best for 5-12 year old kids.

-- Tragic Teens.
+- NOVEMBER 16: Talented Teens.
 Shannon Murphy, MFT is our teen whisperer.
 She listens to teens, honors their opinions and collaboratively problem solves instead of lecturing.
 Shannon will share her magic tricks with parents so they can build a more collaborative, peaceful and respectful relationship with their teens.

 Court Mandated Parenting Education